-Of course, you’ve got to actually like a fruit or veg to consider this a saving.
+Of course, you’ve got to actually like fruit or veg to consider this a saving.
 You can’t really call the crop a saving if you’re only eating the stuff because you grew it.
-Fortunately, I love rhubarb, and would be buying stems from the shops if I wasn’t growing them.
+Fortunately, I love rhubarb and would be buying stems from the shops if I wasn’t growing them.

 I enjoy some fruit after dinner, so have mostly been baking the rhubarb in honey and eating it mixed with natural yoghurt, but I have enjoyed a crumble too, as well as a humungous trifle for my birthday.

 The rhubarb success has contributed to a total crop value so far of £40.47, which was also made up of 928g of greenhouse salad leaves, worth £9.28.
-We eat a lot of salad with our dinners during the summer months, so again, the mantra of grow what you eat is really relevant.
+We eat a lot of salad with our dinners during the summer months, so again, the mantra of growing what you eat is really relevant.

 Not Much Else Cropping… Yet!

 There wasn’t much variety coming off the plot during April and May.
-In addition to the rhubarb and salad were a couple of handfuls of radish, some chard and a few Spring herbs.
-However, what has already been shown is that rhubarb is definitely a star when it comes to growing high value crops to save cash.
+In addition to the rhubarb and salad were a couple of handfuls of radish, some chard, and a few Spring herbs.
+However, what has already been shown is that rhubarb is definitely a star when it comes to growing high-value crops to save cash.

 This is even more pertinent given that the rhubarb crowns were freebies, split from the roots of a friend’s plant.
 Even the manure I’ve spread over them cost me nothing. 🙂